seL4Test

 # apps/ CMakeLists.txt init-build.sh kernel libs/ projects/ tools/

-In this example we clone version of the kernel.
-For more information on version numbers, see ReleaseProcess.
+In this example we clone version 13.0.0 of the kernel.
+For more information on version numbers, see the release page and the list of seL4 releases.

 Configuration

 The CMake build environment supports a number of platforms.
-For information regarding our supported hardware platforms and their corresponding CMake configuration arguments, see the Supported Platforms page.
-Platforms that we test and are in-regression are listed as being maintained by the seL4 Foundation.
+For information on which ones these are and their corresponding CMake configuration arguments, see the Supported Platforms page.

 # create build directory